Asteroid Software

 Running Windows Apps on a Mac

-- Firstly, if you still have an Intel-based Apple computer (iMac, MacBook, or Mac, before the M series Silicon Apple computers that were released in 2022), you can partition part of your computer’s storage drive to install Boot Camp for free from the Apple site.
+- FIRST OPTION: if you still have an Intel-based Apple computer (iMac, MacBook, or Mac, before the M series Silicon Apple computers that were released in 2022), you can partition part of your computer’s storage drive to install Boot Camp for free from the Apple site.

-— Just be aware, you’ll need plenty of free disk space to add Windows + Parallels to your Mac — but you can put Windows on an external storage drive with only Parallels on the Mac.
-(More, below, about Parallels.)
+— Just be aware, you’ll need plenty of free disk space to add Parallels + Windows + the CWAsteph asteroids to your Mac — but it is possible to put Windows (and the Asteroid App) on an external storage drive with only Parallels on the Mac.

 Parallels for Mac Promo Video